JeffersGlass/mp-templates/README.md

-A functional, if a little bodgey, implementation of CPython's `Template` class suitable for Micropython.
+An adaptation of CPython's `Template` class suitable for Micropython.

 ## Usage